-In a world where search is dominated by mobile devices, it is essential that your business’ website dynamically adjusts to put its best face forward regardless of the device it is being viewed on.
+In a world where mobile devices dominate search, it is essential that your business’ website dynamically adjusts to put its best face forward regardless of the device it is being viewed on.
 This is, in essence, the purpose of responsive websites.

 What is a Responsive Website?

-Before responsive websites came about, however, the strategy used to provide websites with a presence across several devices was to create a version customized to each device.
-This solution soon lost traction as more and more devices with various screen sizes evolved which meant multiple website versions.
+However, before responsive websites came about, the strategy used to provide websites with a presence across several devices was to create a version customized to each device.
+This solution soon lost traction as more and more devices with various screen sizes evolved, meaning multiple website versions.

-Today, however, it is easier than ever to develop a mobile responsive website with little or no web development experience.
-For example, almost all WordPress themes are responsive and with WordPress being used by 62.2% of all the websites, whose content management system we know, this equates to approximately 35.4% of all websites.
+However, it is easier than ever to develop a mobile responsive website with little or no web development experience.
+For example, almost all WordPress themes are responsive, and with WordPress being used by 62.2% of all the websites whose content management system we know, this equates to approximately 35.4% of all websites.

 Google Recommends Responsive Web Design

-Aside from the user experience and streamlined website management that responsive sites allow for there is one other reason why your local business needs to implement it ASAP and that is Google has factored mobile-friendliness into their algorithm as a search engine ranking signal.
+Aside from the user experience and streamlined website management that responsive sites allow, there is one other reason why your local business needs to implement it ASA: Google has factored mobile-friendliness into their algorithm as a search engine ranking signal.

 In fact, on March 16, 2016, Google, after already announcing mobile-friendliness as a ranking factor, posted the following:

 “Getting good, relevant answers when you search shouldn’t depend on what device you’re using.
-You should get the best answer possible, whether you’re on a phone, desktop or tablet.
+You should get the best answer possible on a phone, desktop, or tablet.
 Last year, we started using mobile-friendliness as a ranking signal on mobile searches.
-Today we’re announcing that beginning in May, we’ll start rolling out an update to mobile search results that increases the effect of the ranking signal to help our users find even more pages that are relevant and mobile-friendly.”
+Today we’re announcing that beginning in May, we’ll start rolling out an update to mobile search results that increases the effect of the ranking signal to help our users find even more relevant and mobile-friendly pages.”

 Google has also listed the reasons why it recommends responsive web design.
 These are as follows:

-- Helps Google’s algorithms accurately assign indexing properties to the page rather than needing to signal the existence of corresponding desktop/mobile pages.
+- It helps Google’s algorithms accurately assign indexing properties to the page rather than needing to signal the existence of corresponding desktop/mobile pages.